serokell/blog-posts/untyped-lambda-calculus/article.md

 $(\lambda x\;y. x\;y\;fls)\;(\lambda a\; b. a)\;(\lambda c\; d. c)$

 Now we can reduce the expression.
-Let's use call by value strategy here.
+Let's use the call-by-value strategy here.
-The arrow $\to$ represents one evaluation step:
+The arrow $\to$ represents one evaluation step.

 $(\lambda x\;y. x\;y\;fls)\;(\lambda a\; b. a)\;(\lambda c\; d. c)$
 $\to (\lambda y. (\lambda a\; b. a)\;y\;fls)\;(\lambda c\; d. c)$